-I wrote a pesto guide several months ago, which provided both a basic pesto recipe and substitution ideas for when you want to stray from traditional Pesto Genovese without completely abandoning the concept.
+I wrote a pesto guide, which provides both a basic pesto recipe and substitution ideas for when you want to stray from traditional Pesto Genovese without completely abandoning the concept.

 What is Wasabi Pesto?

 That's where Wasabi Pesto comes in.
 This recipe was originally inspired by a delicious dish I had at a NYC restaurant called Vandal.
 It was NYE 2020, and I ordered Salmon with Wasabi Pea Pesto.
 Though I only had it that one time because Vandal has since shut down due to COVID, I have recreated it many times based on my memory of it.